DS-100/sp24/gradproject.md

 - How would you improve your model based on the outcome?
 - Are there any further extensions to your model that would be worth exploring?

+## Checkpoint 3: Project Report First Draft + Internal Peer Review

+The first draft of your final report, please see below for more information on what you should aim to submit.
+You do not need to submit the video and test set performance components for checkpoint 3, but you are expected to submit a comprehensive written report that summarizes your analysis.

 ## Final Project Report
-The project submission should include the following two components, as well as the YouTube video recording (more information to be announced later).
+The project submission should include the following four components:

-### [Component 1] Analysis Notebooks
+### [Component 1] Analysis Notebooks (10%)

 This component includes all the Jupyter Notebook(s) containing all the analyses that you performed on the datasets to support your claims in your write-up.
 Make sure that all references to datasets are done as `data/[path to data files]`.
 By running these notebooks, we should be able to replicate all the analysis/figures done in your write-up.